Jyb38/OldAndNewSchoolCpplus/README.md

 How coding has been written is in no way a pure showcase of what should be done, it has been implemented on the fly in order to show evidence of how the C++ compilator makes things happen.
 No header files, no prototypes, only one « main.cpp » source file that contains it all, declarations and definitions.
-Two classes of object are defined, the old and new schools ones, as described above.
+Two classes of object are defined, the old and new school ones, as described above.

 There is one template function « process() » whose template parameter is the type of object - old or new school one - that is handled by this very process.
 This way, that is the very same process that is applied on one object and the other, this for valid timing comparisons.

 There is also another template function « createHolder() » with object type specified as well, that should instantiate the current object and return such, thus as a temporary variable.
-Actually, C++ compilator is so powerfull that it is enacting a RVO, means a « Return Value Otimization » on its own, and there is no difference in instance assignment process, whatever the current object has or don't have a move constructor.
+Actually, C++ compilator is so powerfull that it is enacting a RVO, means a « Return Value Otimization » on its own, and there is no difference in instance assignment process, whatever the current object has or doesn't have a move constructor, that is not what we want.
-In order to mislead the compilator, the function is creating two local instances, retrieving only one of them depending on some external factor
+In order to mislead the compilator and avoid the RVO, the function is creating two local instances, retrieving only one of them depending on some external factor
 (on this one, it's the current day date, peer / odd).

 In the result just below, for the first object, total computation time is some ten seconds long,